Frequently Asked Questions

 Visiting, boarding & grooming

-Our reception teams are available Monday to Sunday, from 8:30am to 4.45pm.
-Our reception areas are open for you to make donations, make enquiries or purchase items from our shop every day incuding bank holidays, except Christmas Day, Boxing Day and New Years Day.
+Our reception teams are available Monday to Sunday, from 11am to 4pm.
+(Birmingham center closed on Mondays.
+Wolverhampton center closed on Thursdays) Our reception areas are open for you to make donations, make enquiries or purchase items from our shop every day incuding bank holidays, except Christmas Day, Boxing Day and New Years Day.

 We offer professional grooming service at both our Birmingham and Wolverhampton centres with our highly qualified team.
 Please find out more about our grooming services here.